Chitra Bhattacharya

 Chitra Bhattacharya (1926 – November 29, 2010) was a member of parliament of Bangladesh Jatya Sangsad.
 She was appointed from Tangail for the seat reserved for women in 1996 as an Awami League candidate.

 Early life and career

 Bhattacharya was born to a Zamindar family in Netrakona.
 She passed matriculation examination from Rangpur and intermediate from Ananda Mohan College in Mymensingh.
 She later earned a master's degree on Sociology from University of Dhaka.

 Personal life

 Bhattacharya was married to Justice Debesh Bhattacharya.
 They had three children – economist Debapriya Bhattacharya, physicist Debadarshi Bhattacharya and Debalina Roy.

+She died in an Indian hospital in Kolkata due to age-related complications in November 2010.